 A child's class teacher plays the most important role in ensuring that all children can access quality first teaching on a daily basis.
-High quality teaching which is differentiated to meet needs is the first step in responding to pupils who have or may have SEND.
-Additional intervention and support cannot compensate for a lack of good teaching.
+High quality teaching which is adapted to meet their needs is the first step in responding to pupils who have or may have SEND.
+Additional intervention and support cannot compensate high quality teaching.
 The school monitors the quality of teaching for all pupils, including those with SEND.
 This includes training, observations, pupil interviews and data analysis.